Le lien vers cette page a été envoyé avec succès aux destinataires.

 - Financial performance of investments

-From 5è In the year preceding the year of your retirement, you can ask the ERP manager about the exit options that are appropriate for your situation.
+From the 5è In the year preceding the year of your retirement, you can ask the PER manager about exit options that are appropriate for your situation.

-The individual ERP is primarily powered by voluntary payments that you perform.
+The individual PER is first fed by the voluntary payments that you perform.

 In addition, if you transfer a company PER to an individual PER, you can also pay:

-- Sums from profit-sharing, of participation and abundance from your employer to a company PER or PERCO
+- Sums from profit-sharing, participation and the abundance from your employer to a company PER or PERCO

-- Amounts from the value sharing premium (PPV) or the premium from the company valuation sharing plan (PPVE)
+- Amounts from the value-sharing premium (PPV) or the premium from the company's value-sharing plan (PPVE)

-- Sums from a time savings account (TSA) and assigned to your company PER
+- Sums from a time savings account (CET) and assigned to your company PER

-- Compulsory payments made on a compulsory company RIP.
+- Mandatory payments made on a mandatory company RIP.

-Voluntary payments are free and can be programmed or ad hoc.
+Voluntary payments are free and can be scheduled or one-off.

-They are deductible from taxable income in principle and not deductible on option.
+They are deductible from taxable income as a matter of principle and not deductible on option.
 The option must be reported to the plan manager at the time of each payment.

-There is no cap on voluntary cash payments on the individual PER, but there is a cap on the amount for which you can receive a tax benefit.
+There is no cap on voluntary cash payments on the individual PER, but the amount for which you can benefit from a tax benefit is capped.

 FYI

-Since 1er January 2024, retirement savings plans that are under the age of 18 can no longer receive voluntary payments.
-Already open PERs will remain blocked until the majority of the child.
+Since 1er In January 2024, retirement savings plans with a holder under the age of 18 can no longer receive voluntary payments.
+Pre-opened PERs will remain blocked until the child reaches majority.

 Répondez aux questions successives et les réponses s’afficheront automatiquement